 While you will have to register to gain access to the free service, one of the most exciting elements of ProtonVPN is it comes with an unlimited data package.
 This means you'll be able to use it without being careful about the amount of gigabytes used per task.
-Ideal if you'd hoped to bypass geo-restrictions with a streaming VPN, you can binge without rationing your monthly allowance.
-The world - or at least the Internet - is your oyster.
+Admittedly this would make it an ideal free option for a streaming VPN.
+However, with ProtonVPN you can only benefit from its great track record of streaming unblocking when opting for its Plus plan.

 For a free service, there are also a handful of decent features including Auto-Connect, custom DNS servers, Split Tunneling, and IPv6 encryption.
 While a more limited list than you'll find on its other plans, this is a great starting point.
 Better still, while there may be concern around VPNs that only offer a free tool, with subscriptions for ProtonVPN available, you should feel a lot safer that your data is in good hands.